Most Extreme Movies for Horror Fans

-The films I've compiled in this list are truly some of the most disturbing narrative movies ever created, and is for informational purposes only.
+The films I've compiled are truly some of the most disturbing narrative movies ever created, and this list is for informational purposes only.
 If you choose to watch any of the films listed, I recommend you do further research to ensure that you feel able to handle the content depicted.

 I will not be using content warnings as I feel it would get redundant.
 If you have any sensitivities around depictions of violence or human suffering, I do not recommend watching any of the following films or reading this article.